jyw321/Airtable-Demonstration/README.md

 **Easy to register**: simply by linking your Google account with Airtable, an account is generated.
 No need to register a separate Airtable account.

 **Cloud-based interface**: users do not need to install any software to use Airtable.
+Because of this cloud-based nature, every action is automatically saved even you forget to click the "save" button.

 **Technical requirement**: No coding experience from users is needed.
 The interface of Airtable is Excel or Google Form alike.

 **Low cost**: Even though Airtable is a proprietary service, for the free-trial version, Airtable does not limit the number of bases users can create.
-Each work base (I will explain later) is able to hold up to 1,200 items, with 2GB space for attachment.
+Each work base is able to hold up to 1,200 items, with 2GB space for attachment.
 I think such capacity on a free-trial version is big enough for small organizations and individual users’ daily data management.
 The free version also enables 2-week’s revision history tracking.

 If you want to manage more than 1,200 records in one base, the monthly cost is US10/month (pay annually), allowing users to manage up to 5,000 records per base and 6-month history tracking.
 Under his paid plan, the space for attachment in each base will be increased to 5GB.
+See [princing plans](https://github.com/jyw321/Airtable_Exercise/blob/master/Image_2.png)

 **Versatility of fields**: Each cell can accommodate contents of various types, including texts, numbers, option tabs, time duration, currency, percentage, images, and more.
 Here, for instance, the time duration function is tremendously practical for AV collections.
 By choosing the time duration format of your own (e.g. hh:mm:ss or hh:mm), Airtable could help you calculate the total duration time.
 This is a function that Excel or Google Form lacks.